moregold/MGT.FrontEndCodeChallenge/README.md

 Things to keep in mind:
   - Please do not spend more than 8 hours building this web page.
   - We are trying to determine your HTML/CSS/JS skill level.
-  - We will not be judging how the mobile version of the page look, but whether or not it is even responsive.
+  - We will not be judging how the mobile version of the page looks, but whether or not your webpage is responsive.
   - This is your chance to show off what you can do.